16-19, English and maths

 Then the yearly battle occurs of the FE sector picking up the pieces and having to support students through the challenge of mitigating disbelief, disappointment and at times diminished self-worth.

 When posing the question of when is a pass not a pass, a flurry of confusing and often rather contradictory ideas come to mind.
 A grade 1-3, whilst technically still a pass, will always be sidelined in data meetings and result day headlines.
-A Grade 4, known as a ‘good pass’ – an arbitrary statement in itself – is the benchmark.
-Whilst we agree that a benchmark is needed, we have to ask ourselves whether we are essentially refusing to acknowledge the thoughtful work that requires our pupils to achieve a Grade 1 to 3 and below.
+A grade 4, known as a ‘good pass’ – an arbitrary statement in itself – is the benchmark.
+Whilst we agree that a benchmark is needed, we have to ask ourselves whether we are essentially refusing to acknowledge the thoughtful work that requires our pupils to achieve a grade 1 to 3 and below.

 The concept of ‘failure’ does not seem to be given the thorough consideration it deserves in relation to the effect it has on our young people.
-As educators, we get inundated by the notion that high expectations only means one thing: a 4 and above at GSCE.
+As educators, we get inundated by the notion that high expectations only means one thing: a 4 and above at GCSE.

 But what if this year we switched the narrative and for all students consider that a pass is exactly that, a pass?
 The constant monitoring and target-setting is making education feel finite, when in fact it’s arguably one of the most infinite things we have.